Key Points:

 15. Succulent and cacti grower

-You might even be able to make some side-coin by growing and selling the very ‘now’ succulent and cacti variety of plants.
-These plants are generally small, so they don’t necessarily require too much space, and can be propagated (split to form new plants) to help keep your costs down.
+You might even be able to make some side-coin by growing and selling succulents and cacti.
+These plants are generally small, so they don’t necessarily require too much space, and can be propagated (split to form new plants) to help keep down your costs.

 16. Fruit picker and pruner

 Agriculture is New Zealand’s largest sector of the tradable economy.
-Therefore, you’re likely to find fruit picking opportunities almost year-round for regional farms.
-But be mindful that fruit picking work can be physically challenging.
+Therefore, you’re likely to find fruit picking opportunities almost year-round at regional farms.
+Be mindful that fruit picking work can be physically challenging.
 If you’re worried about finding a gig yourself, you can also find opportunities via registered recruitment providers.

 17. E-scooter collection and charging

-Electric scooters are an increasingly popular mode of transport in cities across the world.
+Electric scooters are an increasingly popular mode of transport in NZ cities.
 The popularity of e-vehicles comes from their convenience and ease of access, and you could be paid to maintain that.
 Micromobility companies hire people, often called van or foot marshals, to collect e-vehicles, swap batteries, sanitise and redistribute them back onto the street.
-But it’s not necessarily easy work, as it requires some heavy lifting, and some e-vehicles weigh more than 25kg.
+But it’s not necessarily easy work, as it requires some heavy lifting, as some e-vehicles weigh more than 25kg.

 18. Cleaner

-One of the results of the coronavirus pandemic is that many people and businesses have become more hygiene conscious.
-For those of us looking to earn some extra money, this may present an opportunity to offer cleaning services on the side.
+Working as a cleaner is a great opportunity to earn extra money to supplement your income.
 Many businesses require cleaning services outside of regular office hours, so it may even be something you could fit in alongside your regular job.

 19. Paid market research